hyphacoop/restructuring-futures/chat-app/README.md

 # Chat App on Earthstar

-This is a prototype to explore Earthstar
+This is a prototype to explore Earthstar that is accessible online and [hosted on github pages here](https://tripledoublev.github.io/chat-app/)

 ## Run locally